THE SCARIEST JOBS CHART EVER

-Interestingly, the unemployment rate plunged to 6.7% from 7.0% last month.
-This improvement came as the labour force participation rate fell to 62.8% from 63.0%.
+Adding to optimism this morning, the unemployment rate plunged to 7.0% from 7.3% last month.
+This improvement came as the labour force participation rate rose to 63.0% from 62.8%.

 Calculated Risk runs a chart every month that puts the current jobs recovery into perspective.